vaniceast/EQAN/README.md

 Solves for the unknown variable of an equation or equation set irrespective of its location with respect to the "=" sign

 # Setup
-EQAN was initially written in Microsoft Excel’s VBA and later a standalone application was written in VB.Net using visual basic.
+EQAN was initially written in Microsoft Excel’s VBA and later a standalone application was written in VB.Net using Visual Studio.
 Both the excel version and .net version are available for the user.

 # Usage
 Consider an example : a=b+sin(c/d) where value of variable "c"  is unknwon.